JRMurr/bang/README.md

   - main box of program input
 - figure out config format
 - would be nice to add way to kill/restart certain commands without killing all of them
+- make separate thread for reading input (maybe one for rendering?)
+- Handle errors properly
+- Make message types to pass around threads

 ## resources